ZHANGDONG-NJUST/zhangdong-njust.github.io/index.md

 - IEEE Transactions on Knowledge and Data Engineering
 - IEEE Transactions on Neural Networks and Learning Systems
 - IEEE Transactions on Circuits and Systems for Video Technolog
+- IEEE Transactions on Pattern Analysis and Machine Intelligence
 - IEEE Access
 - Neurocomputing
 - Neural Networks